Upon the list of familiar wrestling tropes, one of the most tried-and-true is that of the evil foreigner – the most popular of which is the Russian.

 “The Russian Bear” was a transitional titleholder – only keeping the belt for a matter of weeks before dropping it to Pedro Morales.

 However, while his most significant moment was in the WWWF, his most prolonged run was in the NWA’s Georgia, Florida, and Mid-Atlantic territories.

-Koloff most significantly worked alongside kayfabe cousin Nikita in The Russian Team, a top tag team that faced off against the likes of The Rock ‘N’ Roll Express and The Road Warriors.
+Koloff most significantly worked alongside kayfabe nephew Nikita in The Russian Team, a top tag team that faced off against the likes of The Rock ‘N’ Roll Express and The Road Warriors.